Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: The Workflow

-However, finding the optimal solution to the above Bi-level objective function is computationally intractable.
+However, determining the optimal solution to the above Bi-level objective function is computationally intractable.
 Hence, inspired by MAML~\cite{finn2017modelagnostic}, \ouralgo{} adopts an iterative alternative minimizing framework, wherein we optimize the objective function at each level using a single gradient descent step.
-As shown in Algorithm~\ref{alg:wisdom}, lines 9 and 10 are the inner level updates where the parameters $\theta, \phi$ are updated using the current choice of weight parameters $\mathbf{w}$ for one gradient step, and in line 12, the weight parameter $\mathbf{w}$ is updated using the one-step updates from lines 9 and 10.
-Finally, the net parameters $\phi, \theta$ are updated in lines 14 and 15.
-This procedure is continued till convergence (e.g. a fixed number of epochs or no improvement in the outer-level loss).
+As shown in Algorithm~\ref{alg:wisdom}, lines 12 and 13 are the inner level updates where the parameters $\theta, \phi$ are updated using the current choice of weight parameters $\mathbf{w}$ for one gradient step, and in line 15, the weight parameter $\mathbf{w}$ is updated using the one-step updates from lines 12 and 13.
+Finally, the net parameters $\phi, \theta$ are updated in lines 17 and 18.
+This procedure is continued till convergence ({\em e.g.}, no improvement in the outer-level loss) or for a fixed number of epochs.